dumians/llm-stack-overview/README.md

 LLM will not able to figure out the algorithm for getting the answer.

-The limitations of Few-Shot technique can be mitigated by combining it with Chain-of-Thoughts technique where step-by-step reasoning is added to each example contained in the prompt.
+The limitations of Few-Shot technique can be mitigated by combining it with Chain-of-Thoughts technique.
+If step-by-step reasoning added to each example the model will be able to reproduce this reasoning in its output.

 #### Example
 The following example uses few-shot technique to perform sentiment analysis.